Sheridan-Stable/bursty-term-measure/README.md

 # A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction

-This repository contains computer code for reproducing the results described in the manuscript “A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction”.
+This repository contains computer code for reproducing the results described in the manuscript “A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction”.
 ArXiv preprint link: TBA

 ## Getting Started